Skip to content

 --config=https://github.com/AcalaNetwork/chopsticks.git/master/configs/polkadot.yml

 All settings (except genesis and timestamp) can also be passed as flags to configure the environment completely in the command line.
-For example, the following command forks the demo EVM appchain at block 100.
+For example, the following command forks the demo EVM network at block 100.

 yarn start --endpoint wss://fraa-dancebox-3001-rpc.a.dancebox.tanssi.network --block 100